 Light-Reflective Quartzite and Marble Selections

 Lighter shades are effective for high-exposure areas because they reflect sunlight and minimize heat absorption.
 Series like Glacier White and Arctic White reflect UV rays to keep exterior surfaces cooler, which also reduces the thermal expansion stress on the underlying adhesive.
-Limestone and light granite shades provide a clean aesthetic that resists the yellowing often seen in resin-heavy manufactured stone。
+Limestone and light granite shades provide a clean aesthetic that resists the yellowing often seen in resin-heavy 加工された石。

 - Lighter quartzite panels offer the best performance for 2026 outdoor projects in desert or tropical climates.